 South Dakota is one of seven states without a personal income tax.
-The sales tax is among the lowest in the country.
-The average effective property tax in South Dakota is above the national average.
+The state's sales tax is also among the lowest in the country.
+However, the average effective property tax rate in South Dakota is above the national average.
 Retired?
 Use our Retirement Income Tax Calculator.

 Your Income Taxes Breakdown